anugyamehrotra/Personal-Portfolio/README.md

 ### 📄 License

-eduPortal is protected under the MIT License.
+This project is protected under the MIT License.
 You may view, use, and modify the code under the terms of that license.

 For full details, see the LICENSE.md file at: